top of page

 Left: Tallowwood (Eucalyptus microcorys); Right: New England Blackbutt (Eucalyptus campanula)

-We also dipped into Solitary Islands Marine Park, where turquoise waters and rocky outcrops house rich marine life, followed by Nymboi-Binderay National Park, a lesser-known treasure, but a must-visit with its dramatic river bends, forested trails, giant trees and raw, untouched beauty.
+We also dipped into Solitary Islands Marine Park.
+The turquoise waters and rocky outcrops house rich marine life.
+After that, we explored Nymboi-Binderay National Park.
+This lesser-known treasure is a must-visit for its dramatic river bends, forested trails, giant trees, and raw, untouched beauty.

 Waterfall in forest, informational sign about Dangar Falls, and people walking on a sunny path with lush trees.

-We ended the day at Dangar Falls, just north of Dorrigo, admiring the gushing 30-metre waterfall cascading into the waters below.
+We ended the day at Dangar Falls, just north of Dorrigo.
+We admired the gushing 30-metre waterfall cascading into the waters below.

 Two images of Dangar Falls; one shows the waterfall under a blue sky, another features a person standing on grass near the falls.

-We revelled in a bracing cold plunge, swimming from the river bank to beneath the falls - the most invigorating and unforgettable way to close out the day.
+We revelled in a bracing cold plunge, swimming from the riverbank to beneath the falls.
+It was the most invigorating and unforgettable way to close out the day!

-As the sun set over the beautiful coast, we packed our bags for the final stretch of our Australian adventure - a sisters' roadtrip to the vibrant city of Sydney.
+As the sun set over the beautiful coast, we packed our bags for the final stretch of our Australian adventure.
+A sisters' road trip to the vibrant city of Sydney awaited us!

 Join us for the last leg of our Australian adventure where we explore harbour views, iconic landmarks, and a few final sips - WineTots - to end our unforgettable trip down under.